Sant'Anna, Spello: History

 This chapel was originally the prayer hall or oratory of the medieval Flagellant confraternity dei disciplinati di Sant'Anna, who are known to have operated a hospital nearby since 1362.
 The hospital and confraternity appear to have been suppressed in 1571, and led the building to serve as a warehouse.
-In 1970, the frescoes underwent restoration, and the building is now known also known as Capella Tega, due to the present owner.
+In 1970, the frescoes underwent restoration, and the building is now also known as Capella Tega, due to the present owner.

 The walls of the oratory were frescoed circa 1461 by Nicolò di Liberatore known as l'Alunno and a second artist, once designated as the Master of the Life of the Baptist (Todino) (Maestro delle storie del Battista-Todini), now suspected to be Pietro di Mazzaforte, son of Giovanni di Corraduccio.